Bartis1313/csgo/README.md

 About requests, when I personally think the feature provided is alright, I will try to implement it in a short time perioid, eventually people who commit prs will be contributors

-# Ending Goals
+# TODO (05 03 2022):
+- Fix/finish everything that is commented TODO or FIXME.
+- Make config enums to access globally by including vars.
+- Remove bloat includes, eg: currently the includes for classes are in headers rather than declaring the class/struct name in the header.
+- Use ImGui window to render any addon such as radar, plots, and maybe logger.
-- More features, especially visual friendly
+- More features, especially visual friendly.
-- <del>Fix performance, to keep it very stable </del> done
-- Create custom UI, with quake looking set, starting from icons, ending on killfeed
+- Create custom UI, with quake looking set, starting from icons, ending on killfeed.
-- <del>Add option to either use x88 style menu or dynamic gui wiritten with game's engine or even ImGui</del> done, not ImGui part
+- Generally improve code quality.

 # Log
 <details>